coddelin/docs-v8-JsEngine/blog/non-backtracking-regexp.md

 ---
-title: 'An additional non-backtracking RegExp engine'
+title: "An additional non-backtracking RegExp engine"
-author: 'Martin Bidlingmaier'
+author: "Martin Bidlingmaier"
 date: 2021-01-11
 tags:
  - internals
  - RegExp
-description: 'V8 now has an additional RegExp engine that serves as a fallback and prevents many instances of catastrophic backtracking.'
+description: "V8 now has an additional RegExp engine that serves as a fallback and prevents many instances of catastrophic backtracking."
-tweet: '1348635270762139650'
+tweet: "1348635270762139650"
 ---
 Starting with v8.8, V8 ships with a new experimental non-backtracking RegExp engine (in addition to the existing [Irregexp engine](https://blog.chromium.org/2009/02/irregexp-google-chromes-new-regexp.html)) which guarantees execution in linear time with respect to the size of the subject string.
 The experimental engine is available behind the feature flags mentioned below.